ghoomfrog/silili/README.md

 - *kal* is a flat hand circling vertically around the cheek.
 - *um* is a downward flat hand with side-pointing fingers.
 - *akaj* is a forward flat hand, circling vertically.
-- *mu* is a backward flat hand, circling vertically.
+- *pupu* is a backward flat hand, circling vertically.
 - *apa* is a backward hand pointing up.
 - *pum* is pointing down with the index.
 - *mis* is a sideways flat hand in front of the chest, alternating between vertical and horizontal.